tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 _Aside:_\
 **If You want to work on a custom spacing palette**, You might do it this way.
 The spacing in your design will update each time you rerun the plugin with different parameters.

+---

-See these little squares that came out of the generator plugin?-- The ones on the frame called "Space palette @min"?
+See these little squares that came out of the generator plugin? -- the ones on the frame called "Space palette @min"?
 You can literally [drag them into your design](https://utopia.fyi/images/utopia-plugin-10.jpg)!
 Once they're where You want them to be, just select the variant You want from the little drop-down menu and there's your spacing: 2xs, m, 3xl -- all your favorite t-shirt sizes!
 And when You're sick of looking at them, just close your eyes, press `shift + g` 3 times and they'll go away.

 How does that work, You ask?-- _They're just, like, pieces of the grid, man!_ 🤯 Clever, clever, these Utopia designers.